opsschool/curriculum/shell_tools_101.rst

   $ awk 'NR==2' students.txt
   Jack Smith - 26 - jack@example.com

-NOTE: I didn't have to use the ``-F`` option here since rows are being manipulated, and the ``-F`` option specifies a delimiter for column manipulation
+..
+NOTE:: The ``-F`` option was not used here since rows are being manipulated, and the ``-F`` option specifies a delimiter for column manipulation

 * extract lines longer than a specific length by using the ``length($0)`` command